This assignment will be a skills refresher on top of learning the InDesign Book skills. We’ll build a document with:

-- Create a new Master Page called B-Chapter.
+- Create a new Parent Page called B-Chapter.

-- On the B-Chapter master page.
+- On the B-Chapter parent page.
 Create a text frame on the ‘Text’ layer.
 Type ‘Chapter’.
 Style it.
 Insert the text variable as shown.

 - Type a chapter name in the same text frame in its own paragraph style.
 We’ll be using this for a Running Header.

-Once you’ve synced the chapter number and title info, you need to go to each document to apply the Chapter master page to the first page of each document.
+Once you’ve synced the chapter number and title info, you need to go to each document to apply the Chapter parent page to the first page of each document.

 Running headers take text in a specific paragraph style, then repeat that text wherever you insert it.
 It’s great for repeating chapter titles at the bottom of each page.

-Go to the A-Master master page.
+Go to the A-Parent page.
 Add a running header in the same text frame as the page number.
 Simply put your cursor in the frame.
 Hit Shift-Tab to type a right-aligned tab.
 Then…

 - Go Type > Text Variables > Define…